jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3c1.md

 - The price should naturally rise, but not in the same proportion as that of meat.
 - The price certainly will not fall.

-215 The price of English wool in England has fallen very much since the time of Edward III, despite its flourishing woollen manufacture.
+{{< s v="215" >}} The price of English wool in England has fallen very much since the time of Edward III, despite its flourishing woollen manufacture.

 Around 1339, during Edward the 3rd's reign, the moderate price of the tod or 28 pound-weight of English wool was not less than 10 shillings [120 pence] containing 6 ounces of silver Tower-weight (at 20-pence the ounce)
 This is equal to 360 pence today.

 Currently, 252 pence the tod is a good price for very good English wool.
 The money-price of wool in Edward the 3rd's time compared to its current money-price is 10= 7.
 [360= 252] Its real price was still higher then.